Skip to main content

 • Enclomiphene ∞ In some cases, Enclomiphene may be included.
 This selective estrogen receptor modulator (SERM) works by blocking estrogen receptors in the hypothalamus and pituitary, which in turn signals the body to produce more LH and FSH, supporting endogenous testosterone production.

 The precise dosage and combination of these agents are determined by ongoing monitoring of blood work, including total and free testosterone, estrogen (estradiol), LH, FSH, and other relevant metabolic markers.
-The goal is to optimize hormone levels while minimizing potential and preserving natural endocrine function where possible.
+The goal is to optimize hormone levels while minimizing potential side effects and preserving natural endocrine function where possible.

 Male TRT protocols often combine testosterone injections with medications like Gonadorelin and Anastrozole to maintain natural production and manage estrogen levels.